I have been battered by a series of adverse conditions.

 But when you look around, you see men and women thriving regardless.
 In spite of the odds, their businesses are flourishing, their families healthy and contented, and they themselves increase in stature and influence.
 I know a typical and perhaps impulsive response to this will be the assumption that these folks either have the backing of “old” money or they’ve surely applied themselves deviously.

 Not denying the advantage of being born into wealth and the financial power that comes as a result, I must say not every successful person out there started out having this edge.
 Furthermore, in light of the fact corruption prevails here in Nigeria, still, not everyone who is successful is crooked.
 Maybe, these extraordinary people are not many in proportion to our total number as a people, however, they do exist.
 And in looking into what makes them so formidable, I realized the quality and power of their knowledge stood out more than anything else.

-In my case, I have learned it is not enough to just know how to make excellent and enjoyable cakes, you also have to know a host of other things.
+In my case, as a baker, I have learned it is not enough to just know how to make excellent and enjoyable cakes, you also have to know a host of other things.
 Foremost on the list is understanding my environment enough to preempt the challenges that may naturally catch me with my pants down, business-wise.

 I know all these might sound idealistic but I suspect that hardships and difficulties turn out to make better and stronger versions of us, of course, as long as we fight courageously and determinedly until victorious.
 And our greatest weapon is KNOWLEDGE and its application.
 That’s what set’s the winners from the losers and the victims from the able masters of circumstances.

 So the bottom line is that we should always constantly have time to reflect and come up with solutions, to ponder on methods and approach – to see what we are doing wrong and how we can do right instead.
 Educating ourselves, starting first with knowing who we are, our weaknesses and strengths.
 That’s pretty much how to begin bringing the world to its knees, for our ultimate success and pleasure.